 At this point, only certain sites require drug testing in addition to a criminal background check.
 However, it has been noted that major medical centers are starting to implement drug testing for all employees and trainees.
-Specific questions about drug testing can be directed to the DCT.
+Please note that these initial onboarding costs can be high (up to \$200 and you may want to ask about this at the interview).
+Per the student agreement you sign with WPU, you are responsible for onboarding costs to complete drug testing, etc. at practica sites.